YinJC/uk-tex-faq/FAQ-marginpkgs.md

----
-layout: page
-title: Packages to set up page designs
+# Packages to set up page designs
----

 There are two trustworthy tools for adjusting the dimensions and position of the printed material on the page are [`geometry`](http://ctan.org/pkg/geometry) and the